jundalisay/spblist/content/en/material/principles/part-5/chapter-03b.md

 It follows that the `G` of the Milky way can be different from the `G` of other galaxies.
 This gives the diversity of galaxy colors and forms.

-> *The universe has 5 layers and so 5 aethers.
-We call the material aether occasionally as "Descartes' Earth" or "Stokes Aether"